rubygems/rfcs/text/0000-introduce-a-new-signing-mechanism.md

-- Feature Name: automatic gem signing and verification
+- Feature Name: A new gem signing and verifying mechanism
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2022-01-28
 - RFC PR: (leave this empty)
 - Bundler Issue: (leave this empty)